tristantudorof/capstone_project/README.md

 This case study is part of the Google Data Analytics Professional Certificate.
 Following the six-step analysis process—Ask, Prepare, Process, Analyze, Share, and Act—I analyzed smart device fitness data to uncover user behavior trends and recommend marketing strategies for Bellabeat, a health-focused manufacturer of smart wellness devices.

 # Scenario
-A junior data analyst working on the marketing analyst team at Bellabeat, a high-tech manufacturer of health-focused products for women.
-Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
+Bellabeat is a successful small company, but they may have the potential to become a larger player in the global smart device market.
 Urška Sršen, cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data could help unlock new growth opportunities for the company.
-You have been asked to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
-The insights you discover will then help guide marketing strategy for the company.
-You will present your analysis to the Bellabeat executive team along with your high-level recommendations for Bellabeat’s marketing strategy.
+I have been asked to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
+The insights I discover will then help guide marketing strategy for the company.

+I will present my analysis to the Bellabeat executive team along with high-level recommendations for Bellabeat’s marketing strategy.

 # Business Task
 Analyze smart device usage trends and identify opportunities for Bellabeat to improve marketing strategy and grow its user base.